 What does listening well require?

 A literature search for “active listening” will produce varied lists of what effective listening entails.
 I would like to propose 5 essential qualities of listening that an effective communicator will demonstrate:

 Listening requires us first to pay attention.
 This is essential and often very hard to do.
 Take note of how easily you are distracted and how difficult it can be to give someone your full attention.

 Technology is a major barrier to paying attention.
 Can you give a person and a screen attention at the same time?
 No, you can’t, so don’t try.
 Imagine going to a therapist and paying them to listen to you but the entire appointment they are engrossed in their phone or computer screen.
 Would you feel heard?
 Would you make another appointment?
 No.

-How do you pay attention?
-You intentionally focus on the speaker.
+How does one pay close attention?
+Intentionally focus on the speaker.
 Turn your entire body in their direction.
 Lean in.
 Focus your eyes on their face and make eye contact.
 Clear your mind of distractions.

 Have you ever had a young child seek your attention and put their hands on your face and turn it towards theirs to look at them?
 People need to feel seen to feel heard.
 Hmm…we also have two eyes and only one mouth.

 Eye contact is not only essential for paying attention but also for the second quality of effective listening…